 MOSSY gives readers a fascinating look at nature in the wild and on display in a natural history museum.

-With over thirty four million books in print, Jan Brett is one of the nation’s foremost author illustrators of children’s books.
-Jan lives in a seacoast town in Massachusetts, close to where she grew up.
-During the summer her family… More about Jan Brett
+With more than 34 million books in print, Jan Brett is one of the nation’s foremost illustrators of children’s books.
+As a child, she decided to be an illustrator and spent much of her time reading and drawing.
+As a student at… More about Jan Brett

 Published by G.P.
 Putnam’s Sons Books for Young Readers Sep 18, 2012| 32 Pages| 10 x 11| 3-5 years| ISBN 9780399257827